-- 2.1 This policy has been ratified in consultation with the recognised trade unions and covers all employees at all levels and grades regardless of status including those employees who are in their probationary period.
-This policy does not apply to contractors, consultants, agency workers or any self-employed individuals working for us. - 2.2 The purpose of the policy is to ensure that staff understand the expectations of the Trust in terms of attendance at work.
+- 2.1 This policy has been ratified in consultation with the recognised trade unions and covers all employees at all levels and grades regardless of status including those employees who are in their probationary period. - 2.2 The purpose of the policy is to ensure that staff understand the expectations of the Trust in terms of attendance at work.
 In applying this policy, we aim to ensure that attendance is managed appropriately and consistently and that employees receive relevant support.